simeononsecurity/simeononsecurity.ch/content/articles/mastering-least-privilege-access-control-linux/index.en.md

 Customizability is another factor that makes Linux a popular choice.
 Linux distributions offer a wide range of options and configurations, allowing organizations to tailor the access control mechanisms to their specific needs.
 From choosing the right access control model to fine-tuning permissions, Linux provides the **flexibility required** to meet the unique requirements of different organizations.

-Furthermore, the **open-source nature** of Linux ensures transparency and enables security professionals to audit the code for vulnerabilities.
+Also, the **open-source nature** of Linux ensures transparency and enables security professionals to audit the code for vulnerabilities.
 This means that any security flaws can be identified and fixed quickly, **reducing the risk** of unauthorized access and data breaches.

 Additionally, Linux has a **large and active community** of developers and users who contribute to its ongoing development and support.
 This means that organizations using Linux systems for access control can benefit from a wealth of knowledge and resources.
 They can seek assistance from the community, access documentation and tutorials, and stay up-to-date with the latest security best practices.